There are no CTL Writing Support Tutorials available. What can I do?

-What is the difference between a writing centre tutorial and drop-in session?
+What is the difference between a CTL Writing Support tutorial and drop-in session?

 The biggest difference is time.
-Writing centre tutorials are 50 minutes long and drop-ins are 20 minutes.
+CTL Writing Support tutorials are 50 minutes long and drop-ins are 20 minutes (Update: 30-minutes and now on WCOnline).
 Tutorials are good for long assignments, complex questions, and learning the details.
 Drop-ins are good for short assignments (less than 3 pages) and focused questions.
 Otherwise, tutorials and drop-ins happen in the same space and with the same tutors.

 What happens if I miss a writing tutorial?